Massipssa/Docs/cloud/azure/security/concepts.md

         - Office 365
         - ...
    - Syncs with on-premises AD via **sync service**

+- **Network Security Group**
+    - Filter traffic to inbound and from outbound Azure resources located in VNET
+    - Filtering is controlled by roles
+    - Ability to have multiple inbound and outbound rules

+- ** Application Security Group**
+    - Allows grouping of virtual machines located in VNET
+    - Designed to reduce the maintenance effort

 - **Multi-Factor Authentication (MFA)**
     - Use more than one factor (evidence) to prove identity